DIY Plumbing Made Easy: How to Repair Common Problems in Your Home

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping taps and toilets that run clogged drains, and low water pressure.
+The most common plumbing problems are dripping taps and toilets that run, clogged drains, and low pressure water.

 Is DIY plumbing safe?